ranjankumar03/100-days-of-code/log.md

 **Today's Progress**: Coded for 63 minutes today.
 Focused on Udemy course.
 Worked on JS section.

 **Thoughts**: I have a better grip on while loops.

+### Day 65: April 11th, 2017

+**Today's Progress**: Coded for 92 minutes today.
+Worked on Udemy course.
+Currently at 34%.

+**Thoughts**: Feeling good!
+I think I'm going to start coding for at least an hour each day.